 Too Close for Comfort

 While dressing up as superheroes seems like innocent fun, the thousands of costumed – especially masked – attendees has invited misbehavior.
-Amid such anonymity, Comic-Cons across the country are now a forum through which groping, stalking and unwanted photographing has become a serious problem to be reckoned with.
+Amid such anonymity, Comic-Cons across the country are now a forum through which groping, stalking and unwanted photographing became a serious problem to be reckoned with.
 In response to this harassment, referred to as “creeping at a con,” Comic-Con in San Diego improved its anti-harassment policy.
-However, even with tighter security, conversations on misogyny, racism and general rage, which run rampant in online forums, leak over into the events themselves.
-At last year’s Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
+However, even with tighter security, conversations on misogyny, racism and general rage, which tend to run rampant in online forums, may leak over into the events themselves.
+At the 2017 Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
 Anti-gay controversy has also arisen in past panels, and it doesn’t help that conventions are becoming increasingly political with time.
-With so many diverse attendees in one place, it’s no surprise that villainous behavior is in the mix.
+With so many diverse attendees in one place, it’s no surprise that some questionable (if not villainous) behavior appears in the mix.

-Bottom Line: Is Comi-Con a welcoming celebration free of judgment and bursting with creativity?
+The Bottom Line: Is Comic-Con a welcoming celebration free of judgment and bursting with creativity?
 Or has it grown too mainstream and commercial for fans to enjoy?

 Co-written by Rachel Segal